-We used the moment 0 (integrated intensity) \ion{H}{i} maps from The \ion{H}{i} Nearby Galaxy Survey (THINGS; Walter et al. 2008)\footnote{https://www2.mpia-hd.mpg.de/THINGS/Overview.html}.
+We used the moment-0 (integrated intensity) \ion{H}{i} maps from The \ion{H}{i} Nearby Galaxy Survey (THINGS; Walter et al. 2008)\footnote{https://www2.mpia-hd.mpg.de/THINGS/Overview.html}.
 THINGS is a homogeneous survey in the 21 cm \ion{H}{i} emission line for 34 nearby galaxies.
-The observations, performed with the NRAO Very Large Array (VLA), have an angular resolution of of $\approx 6\arcsec$ and at the distances of these galaxies ($2-15$ Mpc), this corresponds to a spatial resolution in the range of $\approx 100-500$ pc.
-The galaxies have been mapped with various configurations and the integrated \ion{H}{i} intensity maps have a total $1024\times1024$ or $2048\times2048$ pixels with each pixel representing an angular size of $1\arcsec$ to $1.5\arcsec$, depending on the galaxy.
-The sample of galaxies spans a range of morphological types, metallicities, total \ion{H}{i} mass, and star formation rates going from low mass, metal poor, low star forming dwarf galaxies, to metal rich massive spiral galaxies with high star formation rates.
-Galaxies in the THINGS survey have a large range of inclinations and it is imperative to correct for the effect of inclination in order to minimize the effects of projections.
-We de-projected all galaxies using the inclinations measured by de Blok et al. (2008) using the \ion{H}{i} data alone ($i_\ion{H}{i}$).
-For the few galaxies (NGC 1569, NGC 3077, NGC 4449) where such a measurement is not reported in de Blok et al. (2008), we used values of the inclination of the optical disk that are reported in the LEDA database (Paturel et al. 2003).
-For the position angles ($PA$) needed to de-project the maps, we use the values listed in Walter et al. (2008).
+The observations, performed with the NRAO Very Large Array (VLA), have an angular resolution of $\approx 6\arcsec$.
+At the distances of these galaxies ($D_{gal} \approx 2-15$ Mpc), this corresponds to spatial resolutions of a few to several hundred parsecs.
+The galaxies were mapped with various configurations, and the integrated \ion{H}{i} intensity maps have a total $1024\times1024$ or $2048\times2048$ pixels.
+Each pixel represents an angular size of $1\arcsec$ to $1.5\arcsec$, depending on the galaxy.
+The sample of galaxies spans a range of morphological types, metallicities, total \ion{H}{i} mass, and star formation rates extending from low-mass, metal-poor, only weakly star-forming dwarf galaxies to metal-rich massive spiral galaxies with high star formation rates.
+Galaxies in the THINGS survey have a wide range of inclinations, and it is imperative to correct for the effect of inclination in order to minimize the projection effects.
+We deprojected all galaxies using the inclinations measured by de Blok et al. (2008) using the \ion{H}{i} data alone ($i_\ion{H}{i}$).
+For the few galaxies (NGC 1569, NGC 3077, and NGC 4449) for which no such measurement is reported in de Blok et al. (2008), we used values of the inclination of the optical disk that are reported in the LEDA database (Paturel et al. 2003).
+For the position angles ($PA$) needed to deproject the maps, we used the values listed in Walter et al. (2008).
 The adopted inclinations are listed in Tab.~\ref{tab1}.
-For NGC 3031, we removed from the original data the very central nuclear \ion{H}{i} ring (the $50\times50$ inner pixels) which dominates the signal, and we also discarded the first $600$ pixels in each direction as they are affected by edge effects.
+For NGC 3031, we removed the very central nuclear \ion{H}{i} ring (the $50\times50$ inner pixels) from the original data.
+This ring dominates the signal.
+We also discarded the first $600$ pixels in each direction as they are affected by edge effects.